5 Best Eco-Friendly Sofa Beds for Greener Guest Stays

 White Glove Option: No

-The MAXYOYO Folding Sofa Bed is the best space-saving eco-friendly sofa bed for tight rooms and tight budgets.
-I tested it for six weeks in my youngest daughter's bedroom, where it doubled as extra seating during the day and a sleepover bed when friends stayed over.
-It transformed from a compact chair into a twin-size bed dozens of times without complaint.
+The MAXYOYO Folding Sofa Bed range is the best space-saving eco-friendly sofa bed option for tight rooms and tight budgets.
+I bought a folding sofa chair for my youngest daughter's bedroom, where it doubles as extra seating during the day and a sleepover bed when friends stay over.

-The MAXYOYO is GRS-certified and contains at least 50% recycled material.
-That's a meaningful sustainability credential for a sub-$100 piece, and it sits alongside Amazon's listed claims that it's made with chemicals safer for human health and the environment, and manufactured in facilities that protect worker rights.
+The MAXYOYO is GRS-certified and contains at least 50% recycled material, which is a good sustainability feature for a sub-$100 piece.
+Amazon's listing claims that it's made with chemicals safer for human health and the environment, and manufactured in facilities that protect worker rights.

-The shredded foam filling moulds to your body and supports a 400 lb weight capacity.
-I sat in upright sofa mode while reading and felt decent lower back support from the included lumbar pillow.
-It's not on the same comfort tier as the latex builds higher up this list, but for the price, it punches well above its weight.
+The shredded foam filling contours to your body and supports a 400 lb weight capacity.
+We sat in upright sofa mode while reading and felt decent lower back support from the included lumbar pillow.
+It's not as comfortable as organic latex cushioning, but for the price, it punches well above its weight.

 Pros & Cons